 If you are a conscientious objector, when you apply for citizenship, you must petition for the right to take the alternative oath by attaching a letter to your original application for U.S. citizenship stating that you are requesting the alternative oath and give the reason why.

-If you have never served in the military, go to "The Draft" under the conscientious objector banner, and at the bottom of that page is a link to CCW's Registration and Basic Draft Information Packet.
+If you have never served in the military, please review CCW’s Registration and Basic Draft Information Packet.
 It contains an explanation of U.S. CO law, and how to put together a good CO statement.

 The USCIS webpage explains the legal standards you must meet:

 To qualify for the exemption from the promises to bear arms and to perform noncombatant service, a petitioner must show each of the following; (1) that he is “opposed to any type of [military] service”; (2) that his objection is grounded in religious principles, as construed by the Supreme Court . . . and (3) that his beliefs are sincere, meaningful, and deeply held.
 The three tests are cumulative and each must be satisfied. . .